aelfricz/project1/cousera_spm6.md

 Additionally, to grow the mainstream marketing, the innovation needs to be perceived as current standard.
 And the quality of customer support around the product needs to be high.

 In conclusion: How can it be that some people adopt a certain innovation while others do not?
 Well, people fall in different categories and have their own preferences concerning what they look for in innovations

+DigitalPayments
+What:
+A digital payment is a mode of payments that are carried out using digitally electronic gadgets such as smartphones, tablets and computers etc to purchase goods and services.
+The digital payments are different from traditional payment methods such as physical cash, cheques, bank transfer, credit card

+How:
+Typically operate as a E-wallet, wallet provider open a coporate account with a bank.
+Allow it's customers to create sub-account in it's own server.
+Payments are means of ledger adjustments that takes place within the provider's server itself.

+Transactions can take place using near-field communication (NFC) chips / Scannring or QR code

+Why:
+The increasing adoption of smartphones & e-commerce applications and the changing consumer trend are propelling the market growth.
+However the chances of frauds in transactions are restraining the market.

+As oppose to the many methods of traditional payments... settlements can take place immediately as everything is managed by one-party.

+Who:
+WePay, Alipay, PayPal, ApplePay